 Little kids: 3 days ago.
 Bonus: 15 planes: you have 10, then 13, then 7, then 15.

 Big kids: 60 seconds (1 minute).
 Bonus: 50 planes.
-Each runway handles one after each of the 12 5-minute chunks in the 1st hour, then the same thing in the second hour, plus the very first at 2 pm (at the start of the first 5-minute chunk).
-So that’s 25 flights per runway.
+Each runway lands one with each of the 12 5-minute chunks in the 1st hour, then the same thing in the second hour, plus the very first at 2 pm (at the start of the first 5-minute chunk).
+So that’s 12 + 12 + 1, or 25 flights per runway.

 Laura Bilodeau Overdeck is founder and president of Bedtime Math Foundation.
 Her goal is to make math as playful for kids as it was for her when she was a child.
 Her mom had Laura baking before she could walk, and her dad had her using power tools at a very unsafe age, measuring lengths, widths and angles in the process.
 Armed with this early love of numbers, Laura went on to get a BA in astrophysics from Princeton University, and an MBA from the Wharton School of Business; she continues to star-gaze today.
 Laura’s other interests include her three lively children, chocolate, extreme vehicles, and Lego Mindstorms.